qoherent/ria-hub-docs/docs/content/.Administration/https-support.md

 ### Setting up HTTP redirection

-The Gitea server is only able to listen to one port; to redirect HTTP requests to the HTTPS port, you will need to enable the HTTP redirection service:
+The RIA Hub server is only able to listen to one port; to redirect HTTP requests to the HTTPS port, you will need to enable the HTTP redirection service:

 ```ini
 [server]